-For terrains we consider a rigid model of altitudes as a function of lateral dimension.
+For terrains, we consider a rigid model of altitudes as a function of lateral dimension.
 Often, a one-dimensional path, with provision for left and right tracks, is sufficient to characterize a terrain.
 The interaction of the vehicle with this type of terrain path provides enough of a context to virtually verify requirements such as absorbed power at speed and fuel efficiency on inclined grades.

 Stochastic models work very effectively to describe natural as well as artificial, man-made terrain.
 Enough disorder and randomness exists in the natural world, and even within an artificial world of cobblestones, chatter strips, and wave machines, that a synthetic model using probability concepts appears indistinguishable from an empirically measured set of real-world data.